Lucille Ricksen: Early life

-Ingeborg Myrtle Elisabeth Eriksen was born in Chicago on August 22, 1910.
+Ingeborg Myrtle Elisabeth Ericksen was born in Chicago, Illinois on August 22, 1910.
 Her parents were Danish immigrants named Samuel and Ingeborg Nielsen Ericksen.
-Although Lucille Ricksen's birth year has been stated to be earlier, particularly as she starred in films as a woman, her birth certificate states 1910 as her true birth year.
+Although Ricksen's birth year has been stated to be earlier, particularly as she often portrayed adult characters in films, her birth certificate states 1910 as her true birth year.
 She had an older brother, Marshall, who was born in 1907 in Chicago, who also appeared in early silent films.
 She became known as Lucille Ricksen.

 Edgar Pomeroy series

-Ricksen began her career as a baby model, initially within poorly paid modeling roles.
-Upon the urging of her parents, she advanced to more professional child modelling and acting roles, adopting the pseudonym Lucille Ricksen at age four.
-Through these modelling and acting roles, Ricksen and her brother rose to fame and provided a revenue for their parents as both children were committed to increasingly exhaustive work schedules.
+Ricksen began her career as a baby model, initially within poorly-paid modeling roles.
+Upon her parents' urging, she advanced to more professional child modeling and acting roles, adopting the pseudonym Lucille Ricksen at age four.
+Through these modelling and acting roles, she and her brother rose to fame and provided a revenue for their parents as both children were committed to increasingly exhaustive work schedules.

-By the age of eight, Ricksen's parents had divorced, and her mother reportedly began to view the income from her daughter's acting career as a primary source of stability for her entire family.
+By the time Lucille was eight, her parents had divorced and her mother reportedly began to view the income from her daughter's acting career as a primary source of stability for her entire family.
 At the request of Samuel Goldwyn, Ingeborg relocated to Hollywood with her children in 1920.
-Shortly thereafter, Goldwyn cast the eleven-year-old in a comedy serial entitled The Adventures of Edgar Pomeroy, and from this point onward, Ricksen's acting and modelling commitments increased greatly, although at least outwardly, Ricksen enjoyed the fame and attention her career attracted.
-The serial shorts of The Adventures of Edgar Pomeroy ran in approximately twelve installments and were based on the stories of Booth Tarkington, with child actor Edward Peil, Jr. taking the leading role of Edgar, and Ricksen the leading female role.
+Shortly thereafter, Goldwyn cast the 11-year-old in a comedy serial entitled The Adventures of Edgar Pomeroy, and from this point on, Ricksen's acting and modeling commitments increased greatly, although at least outwardly, Ricksen enjoyed the fame and attention her career attracted.
+The serial shorts of The Adventures of Edgar Pomeroy ran in approximately 12 installments and were based on the stories of Booth Tarkington, with child actor Edward Peil Jr. taking the leading role of Edgar, and Ricksen the leading female role.
 In one review of her performances in this series, Ricksen was described as: "One of the most promising Hollywood actresses" and through this acting role, Ricksen formed close acquaintances with many notable directors, actors and actresses of the 1920s.
 She would also extensively tour the entire country, appearing in theaters and attending celebrity events, thus becoming one of the best known child actresses of the era.

 After leaving the Edgar Pomeroy serials, Ricksen appeared in more than 12 films between 1920 and 1921 alone.
-She was next cast in the 1922 Stuart Paton directed comedy The Married Flapper opposite Marie Prevost and Kenneth Harlan and the thirteen-year-old's career opportunities began to improve dramatically.
+She was next cast in the 1922 Stuart Paton directed comedy The Married Flapper opposite Marie Prevost and Kenneth Harlan and the 13-year-old's career opportunities began to improve dramatically.
 In 1922, Ricksen was signed to a contract with actor and director Marshall Neilan, who cast her in the commercially and critically successful Neilan-directed drama The Stranger's Banquet in which she was cast alongside both Claire Windsor and Hobart Bosworth.